Rubaiya is Psychology graduate from the School of Arts and Social Sciences. She chose City for the breadth of her course content.

 I was able to find all the information I needed on the City website.
 Being classified as international student despite living in London, tuition fees played a major role in my decision.

-I am a part of the Anime & Manga Society, as well as the soon-to-be-official K-pop & K-drama society.
-I am also a writer for the Student Media, Culture and Arts section (it’s called The Howl – I recommend everyone to go visit the site!)
+I was a part of the Anime & Manga Society, as well as the soon-to-be-official K-pop & K-drama society.
+I was also a writer for the Student Media, Culture and Arts section (it’s called The Howl – I recommend everyone to go visit the site!)

-Other than that, I am also a student ambassador representing City and a Widening Participation ambassador, promoting Higher Education.
-I am also a Widening Participation tutor and mentor.
+Other than that, I was also a student ambassador representing City and a Widening Participation ambassador, promoting Higher Education.
+I was also a Widening Participation tutor and mentor.

 Have you had the opportunity to do any placements or work experience?